What is Rhinoplasty?

 - Experience breathing problems due to your nasal structure

 - Have realistic expectations for the procedure

 What is the difference between rhinoplasty and septoplasty?

 Rhinoplasty is a cosmetic procedure that modifies the shape and structure of the nose.
 Septoplasty is strictly a functional operation that straightens the septum, which is the partition that separates both nasal airways.
 When the septum deviates towards one side it causes narrowing or obstruction of that airway and results in difficulty breathing.
-Septal deviation can be naturally present in certain patients or occur after trauma.
-Both septoplasty and rhinoplasty can be combined in a procedure called septo-rhinoplasty.
+Septal deviation can be naturally present in certain patients or occur after trauma (nasal fracture).

 Is Rhinoplasty Covered by Insurance?